Business Bingo for Mac is compatible with Lion (10.7) and higher.

 Call Back: The "Call Back" button is used to hear the UNCALLED numbers shown on the Flash Board.
 Hold down the Shift key when clicking the "Call Back" button to hear the CALLED numbers.
 On a Mac, click together on the Command and "s" keys on the keyboard to stop the calling.
-On Win 7, the shortcut is "Windows" and "s".
+On Windows the shortcut is "Windows" and "s".

 Speedy Game: When Speedy is selected, the Winning Pattern is displayed in red (vice black).
 The Full Card is shown as the Winning Pattern, but another Winning Pattern can be selected, and a second alternating Winning Pattern can be added.
 In Automatic mode, the numbers will be called at a rapid pace.
 The Calling Rate can be adjusted using the Calling Slider.
 Sound is ON automatically during a Speedy game, and only the Letter and Number are called.

 Bingo Cards: Sheets of "Cards" may be printed.
 Each 8-1/2 x 11 sheet of paper provides four uniquely numbered Bingo "Cards".